 Before they’re appointed, they are assessed by the Central Bank of Curacao and Sint Maarten, which is the supervisor of APS.
 Then, they are screened by the VDSM.
 In addition, APS comes under the control of the National Audit Office.

-APS has nearly 2,700 active participants, nearly 600 former participants and more than 1,100 pensioners.
+APS serves nearly 2,700 active participants, nearly 600 former participants and more than 1,100 pensioners.
 Total assets of the fund stood at Afl.
-681 million as of June 2019.
+747 million as at the end of 2019.

 The task of APS is to execute the Pensioenlandsverordening overheidsdienaren (National pension ordinance for civil servants).
-APS is allowed to executive the pension plan of other public institutions within the Kingdom of the Netherlands provided that an agreement has been made for this and the board is authorized to execute this plan.
-APS is not allowed to manage a fund for manual workers.
+APS is allowed to execute the pension plan of other public institutions within the Kingdom of the Netherlands provided that an agreement has been made for this and the board has been authorized to execute this plan.
+APS is not allowed to manage a fund in the private sector.
 Neither is it allowed to conduct insurances other than pension.
-The daily management of the fund is the responsibility of two general managers who report to the board.
+The daily management of the fund is the responsibility of two directors, a general director and adjunct director, who report to the board.